niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/first-step-series/unity-runner-1.md

 }
 ```

+???+ abstract
     The `OnTriggerEnter` method is called during the `FixedUpdate` call when something enters the trigger collider *on the same GameObject* as the script.
 The `Collider other` is a reference to the collider component which invoked the collision.

     From the collider, we can query its GameObject for other components by using `GetComponent<type>`, so we check to see if the incoming object has a `PlayerMissiles` component, and run a routine for collecting the point if it does.

     It is very important that we verify the incoming collision *does actually contain* a `PlayerMissiles` component. `GetComponent` can return `NULL` if no component of the specified type is found on `other`, which would then trigger a `NullReferenceException` if we tried to invoke methods on it!
 Remember that *any* GameObject with a collider on it could invoke the `OnTriggerEnter` method by simply moving into its bounds- we want to filter to only those with `PlayerMissiles` scripts (one, in our case- the Player!).

     Since our `PlayerMissiles` script does not yet have a method for receiving points, we will write ourselves a note to implement that later.

 #### Prefabs
 We are going to want to have multiple copies of these pick-ups, but we want them to all generally operate the same way with similar parameters.
 This makes them a good candidate to turn into a **prefab**.